alexras/markupserve/README.md

 If you're running an older version of Python, you may also need to install `argparse`.

-MarkupServe comes with a renderer (`renderer.py`) that does Markdown rendering and syntax highlighting for [GitHub-Flavored Markdown][gfm]-style fenced code blocks.
+MarkupServe comes with a renderer (`md-renderer.py`) that does Markdown rendering and syntax highlighting for [GitHub-Flavored Markdown][gfm]-style fenced code blocks.
 To use the renderer, install its dependencies by running

 `pip install -r requirements.renderer.txt`

-The default renderer uses [misaka][misaka] for parsing Markdown, [houdini.py][houdini] for HTML-escaping text and [Pygments][pygments] for syntax highlighting.
+It uses [misaka][misaka] for parsing Markdown, [houdini.py][houdini] for HTML-escaping text and [Pygments][pygments] for syntax highlighting.

 ## Configuration

 MarkupServe reads its configuration from a config file (it looks for `config.cfg` by default).
-It requires that you define the following parameters:
+It requires that you define the following parameters in the `[markupserve]` section:

 * `document_root`: the root directory from which to serve documents
 * `port`: the port on which the server itself runs
+* `index_root`: the root directory where MarkupServe's search indices will be stored.

+Sections whose names begin with `format:` define markup formats that can be converted.
+Each of these sections requires the following parameters:

-* `converter_binary`: the converter program used to convert markup documents.
+* `binary`: the converter program used to convert markup documents.
 This can be specified as a relative or absolute path, or you can give a binary in your `PATH`
-* `markup_suffixes`: a comma-delimited list of the file suffixes that MarkupServe should interpret as the suffixes of files written in the target markup language
+* `suffixes`: a comma-delimited list of the file suffixes that MarkupServe should interpret as the suffixes of files written in the target markup language
-* `index_root`: the root directory where MarkupServe's search indices will be stored.

-Here's an example minimal configuration file (also in `config.cfg.sample`):
+Here's an example minimal configuration file (also in `config.cfg.sample`) that defines two formatters for Markdown and `org-mode`:

     [markupserve]
     document_root = ~/Documents
     port=8080
-    converter_binary = ./renderer.py
-    markup_suffixes = .md, .text, .mkd, .markdown
     index_root = ~/.markupserve_index

+    [format:markdown]
+    suffixes = .md, .text, .mkd, .markdown
+    binary = ./md-renderer.py

+    [format:org-mode]
+    suffixes = .org
+    binary = ./org-renderer.rb

 You can hack the CSS for files and directory listings by editing `static/file_style.css` and `static/dir_style.css`, resp.